7 MIN READ

 Forming a team takes time, and members often go through recognizable stages as they change from being collections of strangers to united groups with common goals.
-Tuckman's Forming, Storming, Norming, and Performing model describes these stages.
+Bruce Tuckman's Forming, Storming, Norming, and Performing model describes these stages.
 When you understand it, you can help your new team become effective more quickly.

 In this article and in the video, below, we'll look at how you can use this model to build a highly productive team.